pcesar-ramosh/fiscal_policy_informality/README.md

   - Consumption taxes (all agents)
   - Targeted transfers to informal agents
 - Informality is exogenous and calibrated (Loayza, 2018; World Bank, 2022; IMF, 2024).
+  - We will try to extend the model allowing varying this informality probability (lambda) in future work.

 ## 🔬 Methodology
 - Model solved using **HJB and Fokker-Planck equations**.